 Formal notification of the 5 County Region's intent to prepare a revision to the previously-approved Plans was given to PADEP April 20, 2009, and the PADEP responded that the Plan Revision would be considered Substantial in a letter dated May 14, 2009.
-An application for a planning grant was submitted to PADEP on June 30, 2009.
-(See Appendix F for copies of both letters to the PADEP.)
+(See Appendix F for copies of these letters from PADEP and to the PADEP.)
 The following paragraphs give specific details associated with other public participation activities which were undertaken from inception of the planning process through completion of that process and submittal of the Plan to PADEP.